Parallel and I/O-efficient Randomisation of Massive Networks using Global Curveball Trades

 We measure the runtime of the algorithms proposed in section~\ref{sec:algo} and compare them to two state-of-the-art edge switching schemes (using the authors' C++ implementations): \begin{itemize} \item \vles{} is a sequential IM algorithm with a hashing-based data structure optimised for efficient neighbourhood queries and updates~\cite{DBLP:journals/corr/abs-cs-0502085}.
 To achieve comparability, we removed connectivity tests, fixed memory management issues, and adopted the number of swaps. \item \emes{} is an EM edge switching algorithm and part of \emlfr{}'s toolchain~\cite{Hamann2017a}. \end{itemize}

-We carry out experiments using the \textsl{(const)} and \textsl{(lin)} parameter sets, and limit the problem sizes for internal memory algorithms to $n = 10^6$ (corresponding to $m > 10^8$ edges) to avoid exhaustion of the main memory.
+We carry out experiments using the \textsl{(const)} and \textsl{(lin)} parameter sets, and limit the problem sizes for internal memory algorithms to avoid exhaustion of the main memory.
 For each data point we carry out 10~super steps (i.e. 10~global trades or $10m$ edge swaps) on a graph generated with Havel-Hakimi from a random powerlaw degree distribution.

 Figure~\ref{fig:runtimes} presents the walltime per edge and super step including pre-computation\footnote{For \vles{} we report only the swapping process and the generation of the internal data structures.} required by the algorithms but excluding the initial graph generation process.
+The plots include (mostly small) errorbars corresponding to the unbiased estimation of the standard deviation of $S$ repetitions per data point (with different random seeds).

+The number $k$ of macrochunks does not significantly affect \empgcb{}'s performance for small graphs due to comparably high synchronisation cost.
+In contrast, adjusting $k$ for larger graphs can noticeably increase the performance of \empgcb{}.
+We thus experimentally determined the value $k = 32$ for both \textsl{(const)} and \textsl{(lin)} with $n = 10^7$ nodes and use that value for all other instances.

-All Curveball algorithms outperform their direct competitors significantly --- even if we pessimistically executed two global trades for each edge switching super step (cf. section~\ref{subsection:empgcbvsemes}).
+All Curveball algorithms outperform their direct competitors significantly --- even if we pessimistically executed two global trades for each edge switching super step (see section~\ref{subsection:empgcbvsemes}).
 For large instances of \textsl{(const)} \empgcb{} carries out one super step $14.3$ times faster than \emes{} and $5.8$ times faster for \textsl{(lin)}. \empgcb{} also shows a superior scaling behaviour with an increasing speed-up for larger graphs.
 Similarly, \imcb{} processes super steps up to $6.3$ times faster than \vles{} on \textsl{(const)} and $5.1$ times on \textsl{(lin)}.